Paediatrics and International Child Health

-The Annals of Tropical Paediatrics is a medical journal devoted to paediatrics, including safety issues.
-It is published by Maney Publishing for the Liverpool School of Tropical Medicine, and has been published since 1981.
+Paediatrics and International Child Health (Annals of Tropical Paediatrics until 2012) is a medical journal devoted to paediatrics, including safety issues, with a focus on the developing world.
+Since it's founding in 1981, it has been published by Academic Press, Carfax and Maney Publishing for the Liverpool School of Tropical Medicine, and is now published by Taylor & Francis.

 According to Ulrich's, it is included in BIOSIS, EMBASE, MEDLINE, and Scopus.
 It is distributed by Ingenta Connect, ProQuest, Cengage and EBSCO.